spekulatius/laravel-commonmark-blog/README.md

 ```

 Default values can be set using the key `defaults` in the config file.
 A great resource on what to include is [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD).

+There is also an [example of a blog post](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/example-article.md).

 ### SEO-Enhancements